stillwwater/boolscript/README.md

-## (P&Q)
+## (Boolscript)

-P&Q is a language based on Boolean algebra.
+Boolscript is a language based on Boolean algebra.
 Conditional statements are reduced to `T` or `F` using 5 logical operators, until the program is reduced to either `((T)0+)` or `((F)0+)`.
 A statement can be a statement, plus an operator, plus another statement; multiple operators within a statement is not allowed.
 The result, and the simplified version of the program, is printed once the program halts.

 Instructions: